rsteve-dev/CSC_256_Team8/Lab Testing Progress.md

         driver.implicitly_wait(2)
         assert search_title in driver.page_source
 	- Status: Complete & Passed
-- **TC004:** Error Handling (Student Input)
+- **TC004: Error Handling (Student Input)**
-	- Result: Expected results will depend on the specific implementation but should either assert the present of a displayed error or other handling.
+	- Result: Expected results will depend on the specific implementation but should either assert the presence of a displayed error or other handling.
 	- Tester Code Used:
 		```
   		# Show the new book box